How do I become an author?

 Is the journal free?
 Where can I get copies of JULS?

-Yes, the journal is free and available to all!
-You can obtain hard copies of JULS at various U of T libraries and life science departments.
+Yes, the journal is free and available to all.
+You can obtain print copies of JULS at the Gerstein Science Information Centre and certain departments at the University of Toronto.
 In addition, the journal will be available online.

 How do I become a member of JULS?

-JULS recruits staff every academic year.
-Please check the JULS front page or Facebook group for the latest updates on recruitment.
-Executives are recruited in late August, while general staff are recruited in September/October.
+JULS recruits staff members every academic year.
+Please check our homepage or our page on Facebook for the latest updates on recruitment.
+Executives are usually recruited in August or September, and general staff are usually recruited in October.

-If I want to be a reviewer, am I still allowed to submit my own research paper?
+If I want to be a reviewer, may I still submit my own research paper?

-Yes!
-Any staff member of JULS except for the Review Board Managers can submit their own research papers.
-The Review Board Managers will ensure that there will be no conflicts of interest throughout the peer and faculty review processes.
+Yes, any staff member of JULS except for the review board managers can submit their own research papers.
+The review board managers ensure that there are no conflicts of interest throughout the review processes.

 Who supports JULS?

-Many of the life sciences departments here at U of T and across Canada are supporting this publication and its efforts.
+Many of the life sciences departments at the University of Toronto and across Canada support this publication and its efforts.
 For a full list of sponsoring departments, please see the sponsors section.